Why Whole Selves?

 Are parents able to attend the Professional Development sessions?

-While our Professional Development sessions are geared toward educators, parents are welcome to attend.
+While our Professional Development sessions are geared toward educators, parents are welcome to attend and learn to use our curriculum.